Jennifer Hudson: Personal life

+Relationships

 Hudson began dating James Payton in 1999, when she was 18.
 They separated in late 2007.

 Hudson later met David Otunga, a professional wrestler in the WWE and a Harvard Law graduate, and the couple became engaged in September 2008.
-In August 2009, Hudson gave birth to her first child, son David Daniel Otunga Jr. In November 2017, Hudson's representative announced that Hudson and Otunga had separated after over 10 years together.
+On August 10, 2009, she gave birth to their son, David Daniel Otunga Jr. by an emergency caesarean section.
+In November 2017, they separated after over 10 years together.

+In 2022, while working together on their film Breathe, Hudson began dating rapper and fellow Chicago native Common.
+The pair confirmed their relationship with a joint appearance on The Jennifer Hudson Show in January 2024.

+Family murder

 On October 24, 2008, Hudson's 57-year-old mother Darnell Donerson and 29-year-old brother Jason Hudson were found shot to death inside the Chicago home Donerson shared with Hudson's older sister, Julia.
 An Amber alert was issued for her 7-year-old nephew, Julian King, when Julia reported him missing.
 Three days later the Federal Bureau of Investigation confirmed a body found on Chicago's West Side was the nephew; an autopsy indicated he had died from "multiple gunshot wounds".
 Police charged William Balfour, Julia's estranged 27-year-old husband, with three counts of first-degree murder and one count of home invasion.
 Convicted on all seven counts against him, in July 2012, he was sentenced to three life sentences without the possibility of parole (to be served consecutively), followed by an additional 120 years for his other convictions.
 Hudson's family created The Hudson-King Foundation for Families of Slain Victims, in honor of the three victims.
 Hudson and her sister created the Julian D. King Gift Foundation in honor of her nephew.
 It provides Christmas presents and school supplies to families in need in the Chicago area.

+In late 2008, Donald Trump provided free housing and security for Hudson and her family following the murders.
+They stayed at the Trump International Hotel & Tower Chicago for several weeks at no charge.

+Other personal matters

-Hudson has been described as a friend of former President Barack Obama, who invited her to appear with him at a fundraiser in Beverly Hills during his first term in May 2009.
+Hudson is a friend of former President Barack Obama, who invited her to appear with him at a fundraiser in Beverly Hills during his first term in May 2009.
 She also performed at the White House at the "Celebration of Music from the Civil Rights Movement" event.

-As of 2011, Hudson resides in Burr Ridge, Illinois, a western suburb of Chicago.